jarelleboac/survey-engine/README.md

 # survey-engine

-This project is under construction with Next.js, React, and MongoDB.
+This project is under construction with MongoDB, Express, Node.js, and React.

 # Setup instructions: